-Dinteranthus are a group of stemless succulents from the Cape Province in South Africa, close to the Orange river where they get mostly summer rain.
-They are mesembs, and resemble those genera within the Aizoaceae family to which they are most closely related; namely Lithops, Lapidaria and Schwantesia, although they require even less water and have a distinctive keel along the lower leaf surface.
-They are named for the professor K. Dinter, Dinteranthus meaning "Dinter's Flower".
+Dinteranthus is a genus of stemless succulents from the Cape Province in South Africa, close to the Orange River, where they get mostly summer rain.
+They are mesembs and resemble those genera within the Aizoaceae family and are most closely related to Lithops, Lapidaria, and Schwantesia.
+However, they require even less water and have a distinctive keel along the lower leaf surface.
+The generic name honors professor K. Dinter.

-The leaf pairs are separated by a deep cleft from which the flower arises.
-The plants are popular among collectors.
-Dinteranthus need excellent drainage and a good deal of light.
+Dinteranthus are popular among collectors.
+These plants need excellent drainage and a good deal of light.
 They should be treated like Lithops, though they require less water.
-They have yellow flowers in the fall.
-After they bloom, a new pair of leaves develop, used the moisture from the older pair of leaves to grow.
-The plants should not be watered until the old pair of leaves is totally shriveled.
-They will take a small amount of frost.
+The leaf pairs are separated by a deep cleft from which the yellow flower arises in the fall.
+After the plant bloom, a new pair of leaves develop, using the moisture from the older leaves to grow.
+The plants should not be watered until the old pair of leaves is shriveled.
+These plants will take a small amount of frost.

 Growing Conditions and General Care

-Adult plants of this genus behave like Lithops: summer expansion leading to flowering in fall, followed by a slow transfer of resources in winter; the main difference is that the presence of two active leaf-pairs is not unusual in some Dinteranthus.
-Dinteranthus require slightly less water than do most Lithops.
-Excellent drainage is essential, as all Dinteranthus are somewhat prone to rot, Dinteranthus microspermus subsp. puberulus being the most resistant of the six taxa.
-Their nutritive requirements are amazingly modest and the root systems of even the healthiest plants are minuscule.
+The adult plants behave like Lithops: summer expansion leading to flowering in fall, followed by a slow transfer of resources in winter.
+The main difference is that the presence of two active leaf pairs is not unusual in some Dinteranthus.
+These plants require slightly less water than do most Lithops.
+Excellent drainage is essential, as all Dinteranthus are somewhat prone to rot.
+Dinteranthus microspermus subsp. puberulus is the most resistant of the six taxa.
+Their nutritional requirements are amazingly modest, and the root systems of even the healthiest plants are minuscule.
 What they need most critically is good light, which will give them a bone-white aspect.
 Older long-stemmed plants can and usually should be turned into cuttings and re-rooted.

 The real trouble with Dinteranthus is that the seedlings are so tiny that they are apt to damp off.
 But if the following rules are observed, success is likely.
-Sow in high summer; use sterilized soil with extra grit and enough peat to ensure high acidity; do not cover the seeds.
+Sow in summer.
+Use sterilized soil with extra grit and enough peat to ensure high acidity.
+Do not cover the seeds.
 Place the sown pot in a water bath, cover the whole assemblage with clear plastic and place it outdoors in a bright spot.
 Wait three full days, remove the pots to your usual place of germination and mist them at least twice a day.
-Seedlings should be evident within twelve days of sowing; they are extremely small at first and resemble green crystalline raspberries.
+Seedlings should be evident within twelve days of sowing.
+They are extremely small at first and resemble green crystalline raspberries.
 The object is to induce them to grow as rapidly as possible.
 If this takes daily mist-feeding, then do it.
-By mid-autumn the cotyledons should turn greyish-white from a calcium deposition which strengthens them.
-After this whitening the fissure walls part and the true leaves are visible through the resultant peephole.
-Thereafter you are home free: treat the seedlings like young Lithops.
+The cotyledons should turn greyish-white from a calcium deposition that strengthens them by mid-fall.
+After this whitening, the fissure walls part and the true leaves are visible through the resultant peephole.
+After that, you are home-free: treat the seedlings like young Lithops.
 Delay transplanting until the second set of true leaves is fully formed.